CarlottaMnt/carlottamnt.github.io/_pages/teaching.md

 <small>[ <a href="#/" onclick="visib('abstractRDD')">Overview</a> | [Slides][slides]]</small>

 <div id="abstractRDD" style="display: none; text-align: justify; line-height: 1.2" ><small>
-In this lecture, I present Regression Discontinuity Design (RDD) and Fuzzy Regression Design (FRD) for causal inference.
-I analyze how Ordinary Least Squares (OLS) and Local Linear Polynomial estimators perform when data generating processes deviate from assumptions.
-Through simulations, we uncover the robustness and limitations of these estimators in non-ideal scenarios.
-This lecture fosters a cautious approach to interpretation, highlighting the need to assess estimator behavior in the presence of assumption mismatches.
+I present Sharp Regression Discontinuity Design (RDD) and Fuzzy Design (FRD) for causal inference.
+I analyze how Ordinary Least Squares (OLS) and Local Linear Polynomial estimators perform when data-generating processes deviate from assumptions.
+Through simulations, I uncover the consistency and limitations of these estimators in non-ideal scenarios.
+This lecture fosters a cautious approach to interpretation, highlighting the need to assess estimator behaviour in the presence of assumption mismatches.
 </small><br><br/></div>

 [slides]:{{ site.baseurl }}{% link assets/files/EMERG_RDD.pdf %}